There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 You can eat slow food or fast food in a variety of restaurants and eateries, drink locally brewed craft beer, and hang out in one of the many bars.
-See all your options for eating and drinking in the Voss area.

 Museums and art galleries

 Voss has a rich cultural and natural heritage – visit the Voss Folk Museum and the medieval Vangskyrkja, or explore the mountain area between the Sognefjord and the Hardangerfjord.
-See all cultural attractions in and around Voss.

 Excursions and other winter activities

 Voss is the extreme sports capital of Norway, and you have plenty of options when it comes to exciting activities in the air, the water, or on the ground (snow covered or not).
-See a complete list of things to do in the Voss area.

-NSB (the Norwegian State Railway) has several daily departures to Voss from both Oslo (6 hours) and Bergen (1 hour and 15 minutes).
+There are several daily departures to Voss from both Oslo (6 hours) and Bergen (1 hour and 15 minutes).
 There is a shuttle service from Voss to Myrkdalen.

 The Flåm Railway ("Flåmsbana") loops its way from Myrdal to Flåm, nestled 865 metres below in the innermost corner of the Aurlandfjord.
 Vatnahalsen is only accessible by train.